josh-clarke/snooarchive/README.md

 8. 'Redirect url' is required, but it can be anything—I used my Reddit profile URL
 9. Click "create app"

 Note the string of characters below the app name.
-This is your `CLIENT_ID` Note the string of characters beside the word "secret".
-This is your `CLIENT_SECRET`
+This is your `CLIENT_ID`.
+Note the string of characters beside the word "secret".
+This is your `CLIENT_SECRET`.

 ### Setup the .env file